Seneca-CDOT/simengine/docs/Anvil Model.md

     sudo ip addr add dev enp4s0 192.168.124.6/24 # PDU 2

 !!! note
-    You may need to re-configure your firewall and expose port 161 to the striker systems.
+    You may need to re-configure your firewall and expose port 161 (SNMP) as well as port 623 (IPMI) to the striker systems.

 ## VM